bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/retire-an-application-ian.md

 * Documentation in public or private-facing websites

 **Rocketchat**

 To delete an **integration** (webhook), click the Administration link that is above the left navigation bar (it looks like three vertical dots), then Workspace, then Integrations.
 Select the integration and scroll to the bottom of the form.
 Click the 'Delete' button.

-To delete a Rocketchat room or channel, as above, click the Administration link that is above the left navigation bar, then click 'Rooms'.
+To delete a Rocketchat room or channel, as above, click the Administration link that is above the left navigation bar, then Workspace, then 'Rooms'.
 Select the room.
 In the right navigation, scroll to the bottom of the form and click 'Delete'.
 Only a room owner can delete a room.
 This operation cannot be undone.

 For other services, consult their documentation for the removal process.